eliascccc/robie_framework/README.md

 * It cannot reliably interact with arbitrary GUIs
 * Many business systems (ERP, legacy apps) require UI automation

-This project capitalize on the simplicity and large resources available for Python ecosystem.
+This project leverages the simplicity and rich ecosystem of Python for logic, while relying on RPA tools for reliable UI automation.

 ---